 Born May, 26, 1941.
 Perth, Western Australia.

-In 1995, a chance observation of a healing phenomenon by a cereal grass extract reignited Dr. Chris’ then flagging passion for practising medicine.
-Since then, he has used wheatgrass successfully to assist healing of many conditions for which no effective pharmaceuticals were available, such as molluscum contagiosum, diabetic foot ulcers and burns.
+In 1995, after moving to Melbourne, a remarkable healing response to a wheatgrass plant extract reignited Dr. Chris' interest in practising medicine.
+Ever since, he has used the extract successfully to assist healing of a broad spectrum of medical conditions and injuries - such as molluscum contagiosum, diabetic foot ulcers and burns.

 Reynolds, C., Galvin G. The availability of patients for teaching purposes in the Perth metropolitan area, March to May, 1971.
 Med.
 J. Aust.
 1972 Oct 14;2(16):891-5.

 Reynolds, C. The demise of chlorophyll and a fresh look at wheatgrass therapy.
 J. Australasian Integrative Med.
 May, 2004.
 (PDF)

 Reynolds, C. Thalassemia: Wheatgrass shows promise as an effective inducer of fetal haemoglobin.
 J. Australasian Integrative Med.
 Assoc.
 August, 2004.

 Reynolds, C. A DNA-technology-based cellular assay used to measure specific biological activity in a wheatgrass extract.
 J. Australasian Integrative Med.
 Assoc.
 March, 2005.
 (PDF)

 Reynolds, C. Reynolds, S. Vardharajan, L. A novel topical application (wheatgrass extract) influences closure of plantar ulcers in leprosy patients: case studies in India.
 J. Sci.
 Healing Outcomes.
 Jan.
 2014.
 Vol. 6:11-17